jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

 2. GOAL: More reference services

-	Timely and accurate reference.
+	Reference serivces present a unique challenge to libraries.
+Digital resources are more prevalent than ever.

+    1. Objective: Review digital reference services - End of 2021 Look at which digital reference services are employed at other libraries.
+Analyze the effectiveness of those services and calculate the cost-benefit of each service.
+Such services likely include various types of databases, as well as browser extensions, as well as not-for-profit and local services.

-   1. Objective: Support networked resources - End of 2023
+    2. Objective: Support networked resources - End of 2022
     Ensure online content services, for desktop and mobile, are being marketed and explained to the appropriate audience with advertising and support materials including on the website, in the building, and around the Appomattox community.
+Ensure the library website includes useful documents, tutorials, and manuals for any/all library related services.

 3. GOAL: Improve accessibility